 - Kauai: Lihue Airport (LIH)

-Once you have found the best flight to Hawaii, work your way backward by now finding the cheapest flight home from any other island.
+Once you have found the best flight to Hawaii, work your way backwards by now finding the cheapest flight home from any other island.

 1: Check “Non-stop flights only”See Image Above